Autobahn (album): Music

-In the book Kraftwerk: Music Non-Stop, Carsten Brocker said with Autobahn, Kraftwerk completed the transition from their earlier style of experimental krautrock to electronic pop music.
+In the book Kraftwerk: Music Non-Stop, Carsten Brocker said that with Autobahn, Kraftwerk completed the transition from their earlier style of experimental krautrock to electronic pop music.
 The album was recorded primarily on synthesizer and drum machine, with occasional flute and guitar.
 Brocker commented on the group's simple melodies and harmonies suggest pop music.
-According to Bartos, the group's change in style occurred because Hütter and Schneider came from a classical music background and they moved to pop music by adding lyrics because "There is no pop music without lyrics apparently".
+According to Bartos, the group's change in style occurred because Hütter and Schneider came from a classical music background, and they moved to pop music by adding lyrics because "There is no pop music without lyrics apparently".
 The change in musical direction was influenced by Schult, who was not trained as a musician but has an ear for melody and chose effective parts of improvised sessions, and led Hütter and Schneider to explore by simplifying their own musical sessions.
 There are very few vocals on Autobahn; critic Van Matre described the album as "simply an impression of the sounds and sensory perceptions of the road".